UTC I-O Program Description

 - PSY 5360 - Practicum

 - PSY 5200 - Uses of Groups in Work Organizations

 - PSY 5270 - Selection

 Spring of 2nd year

 The placement of electives in the above typical schedule may not apply to all students.
 Some choose to take two electives in the first fall semester rather than three in the spring of the 2nd year.
 Others opt to take an elective in the summer along with their internship work.
 For students choosing to complete a thesis, PSY 5990 - Thesis may be used to replace up to two elective courses.
 Students often decide to take a portion of their elective coursework outside the department.
 We strongly encourage this cross-disciplinary study and we try to advise students to the highest quality course offerings within other departments on campus when these interests arise.

 All I-O students who do not complete a thesis are required to take a comprehensive exam.
 These exams are typically given in early March of the 2nd year spring semester.
 The exam consists of several integrative questions requiring the student to bring together material from the core courses.
 In the past, to facilitate in-depth study and preparation, a list of potential exam questions has been distributed about five weeks prior to the exam.
-A link to the most recent study list is available via the link under "Current Students" on our navigation bar (to the left).

 We strongly encourage students considering additional training at the doctoral level to complete a thesis instead of the comprehensive exam.
 This thesis project involves extensive collaboration with a faculty member who serves as the primary thesis supervisor.
 Thesis topics are chosen in conjunction with the thesis supervisor, who then supervises the topic and research plan development, data gathering and analysis, and final write-up and reporting of findings.
 A committee of additional faculty members is also involved in evaluating the quality of the proposed and completed project.
 It is not uncommon for theses to be accepted for paper presentations at regional or national conferences.